Geog 589: Emerging Trends in Remote Sensing (Fall 2 2022)

 GEOG 589 is a graduate seminar focusing on the theory and technology associated with emerging remote sensing platforms in geospatial analysis.
-The focus for a given semester will be adapted based on emerging methods, technologies, and high-impact real world contexts, but will include topics such as synthetic aperture radar for image analysis and DEM generation, high-resolution hyperspectral remote sensing data collection and analysis, thermal imaging and data analysis, bathymetric lidar data acquisition and analysis, and oblique aerial imaging for 3D modeling and analysis.
+The focus for a given semester will be adapted based on emerging methods, technologies, and high-impact real-world contexts, but may include topics such as machine and deep learning, cloud-based image analysis, UAS-acquired lidar and imagery applications, synthetic aperture radar for image analysis and DEM generation, bathymetric lidar data acquisition and analysis, and oblique aerial imaging for 3D modeling and analysis.
 These technologies will be evaluated for their use in applications such as emergency and disaster response, coastal resource management, forest resource management, agricultural resource management, and geospatial intelligence.
 Students will review current research and operational implementation of these high-performance remote sensing technologies, including project planning, data acquisition and processing, data fusion and analysis, product generation, and information sharing.
 Students will use state-of-the-art commercial software packages for data analysis and product generation.
 They will interact by reviewing current research and literature, developing shared knowledge in online discussion forums throughout the course.
 An individual research project will allow students to explore the impacts of emerging remote sensing methods in a real-world scenario of their choosing.

 Students who do not meet these prerequisites may be dis-enrolled during the first 10-day free add-drop period after being informed in writing by the instructor (see Senate policy 34-60, Prerequisites and Concurrent Courses).
 If you have not completed the listed prerequisites, then promptly consult with the instructor if you have not done so already.
 Students who re-enroll after being dis-enrolled according to this policy are in violation of Item 15 on the Student Code of Conduct.